-JB is arguing science and faith with an atheist friend and asked for a bit of help with the science.
+JB is arguing science and faith with an atheist friend and asked for help with the science.
 JB’s friend sent him a link to “Arizona Atheist,” who attempts to refute two of William Lane Craig’s arguments for God’s existence.
-Despite AA’s bold claim to have “demolished” Craig’s arguments, it is in reality such a weak and muddled attempt that it hardly seems worth commenting on.
-However, since it’s apparently cited with some frequency by those seeking to refute Craig’s arguments, it’s worth getting into it.
+Despite AA’s bold claim to have “demolished” Craig’s arguments, it’s such a weak and muddled attempt that it hardly seems worth commenting on.
+However, since it’s frequently cited by those seeking to refute Craig’s arguments, I’ll get into it.

 1. Everything that exists has an explanation of its existence, either in the necessity of its own nature or in an external cause.